fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-manifest-files.md

 ## How to

+To access this interface click on the `Free Form Mode` side bar option, then click on the `Prepare Metadata` tab, and finally click on the `Create manifest.xlsx` card.

 1. You can start by either choosing to generate a manifest file for a pre-existing dataset stored on your local computer or on Pennsieve.
 2. Select where the manifest files will be generated.
    - For local datasets user the `Browse here` input to point SODA to your dataset's location.